pyca/pynacl/INSTALL.rst

 .. warning:: Usage of the legacy ``easy_install`` command provided by setuptools is generally discouraged, and is completely unsupported in PyNaCl's case.
+   Make sure you have libffi-dev package installed, it can cause installation failure if missing.

 .. _libsodium: https://github.com/jedisct1/libsodium